 cram crash crayon creep cricket croak

 drab dress drip drink drive

-Quiz: In each word, ask your child to tell you whether or not he sees a two-letter r-blend: br, cr, or dr. If your child has trouble knowing b from d, please consider my Panda book, seen at my website, given at the bottom of this blog.
-Getting a slow start knowing b from d will harm your child; take the word of a tutor.
-(For your 1st grade child, look at the Giraffe book.)
+If your child has trouble knowing b from d, please consider my Panda book, seen at my website: http://www.zoomreadingstrategy.com Getting a slow start knowing b from d will harm your child; take the word of a tutor.
+(For your 1st Grade or 2nd Grade child, look at the Giraffe book.

 Getting a smart start makes a huge difference for children.
-Schools are so busy that children do not get enough practice to really learn these important lessons.
+Schools are busy and distracting.
+Children do not get enough practice to really learn these important lessons.